DFE-Digital/dfe-reference-data/README.md

 In order to keep the latency/effort of updates low, I propose the following workflow:

 1. If you want to add a new reference list, please first talk to other people who might be interested or have the same data, in order to avoid duplication of effort and to co-ordinate sharing the list going forward.
 2. Decide who the *owner* of this list will be - the team or teams responsible for keeping it up to date; the closest to the "source" of the data we have.
-Document this in a comment in the source code.
+Document this, along with the structure of the reference list, in this file as shown above.
 3. The owner of a list may update it at will, without needing pull-request review from anyone.
 4. If you want to update/extend a list you don't "own", please first talk to the owner to co-ordinate your changes, then create a pull request for them to approve.
 5. In the event of any change, make sure your commit message includes any deadlines for this data being published for production use, and tell the Data Infrastructure Team so they can schedule a new release of the gem in a suitable timeframe.